guardian/support-service-lambdas/handlers/contact-us-api/README.md

 ### 4XX Errors

 **CAUSE**: 4xx errors mean the contents of the requests are invalid.
-Looking at the logs will give a better understanding ofwhat's going on but this will always be either an empty or a malformed request.
+Looking at the logs will give a better understanding of what's going on but this will always be either an empty or a malformed request.

 **IMPACT**: These requests are not (cannot) be entered to Salesforce.